hmrc/pillar2-submission-api/resources/public/api/conf/common/field_reference.md

 </tr>
 <tr>
 <td>electionDTTSingleMember</td>
-<td>Single member of the group who will submit returns and make payments on behalf of the entire group (only for Domestic Topup Tax (DTT) payments).</td>
+<td>Single member of the group who will submit returns and make payments on behalf of the entire group (only for DTT payments).</td>
 </tr>
 <tr>
 <td>electionUTPRSingleMember</td>
-<td>Single member of the group who will submit returns and make payments on behalf of the entire group (only for Under Taxed Profit Rule?
-(UTPR) payments).</td>
+<td>Single member of the group who will submit returns and make payments on behalf of the entire group (only for UTPR payments).</td>
 </tr>
 <tr>
 <td>numberSubGroupDTT</td>